valoni/mqttnet_sample_db/README.md

 # mqttnet sample with MS SQL DB

-this sample use DB for authentication and different logs from sessions
+this sample use DB for MQTT authentication and different logs from sessions store into database

 - log for request to be connected
 - authorisation